A PRQ Search Method for Probabilistic Objects: Conclusion

 \section{Conclusion}

 This paper studies the CSPRQ for uncertain moving objects.
 The deliberate analyses offer insights into the problem considered, and show that to process the CSPRQ using a straightforward method is infeasible.
-The key idea of our solution is to use a simple but pretty important strategy called pre-approximation that leads to a highly simplified version of the initial problem.
-To represent different entities and operate them in a unified and efficient manner, we present an intuitive but efficient data structure.
-With the contributions of the pre-approximation and label based data structure, the rest of steps are no longer troublesome.
-Furthermore, motivated by the cost analysis, we further optimize our solution that are mainly based on two insights.
-We demonstrate the efficiency and effectiveness of our preferred solution (i.e., SO) through extensive experiments.
+We propose the targeted solution and demonstrate its efficiency and effectiveness through extensive experiments.
 An additional finding is the precomputation based method has a non-trivial preprocessing time (although it outperforms our preferred solution in other aspects), which offers an important indication sign for the future research.
 We conclude this paper with several interesting research topics: (\romannumeral 1) how to process the CSPRQ in 3D space? (\romannumeral 2) if the location update policy is the time based update, rendering that the uncertainty region $u$ is to be a continuously changing geometry over time, how to process the CSPRQ in such a scenario? (\romannumeral 3) if the query issuer is also moving, the location of query issuer is also uncertain, how to process the location based CSPRQ?

 \ifCLASSOPTIONcaptionsoff

 \fi

 { }